 Students design their own curriculum from across Columbia's course listings with the help of the program director.
 At the end of their matriculation, students write a thesis under the advisement of faculty specialists in their area of interest.

 The M.A. provides an introduction to graduate work in American Studies and its related fields.
-Recent graduates have gone on to PhD programs in American Studies, History, English, Political Science, and Media Studies.
+Recent graduates have been accepted to PhD programs in American Studies, History, English, Political Science, and Media Studies, at Columbia, Yale, Brown, USC, Fordham, U. of Virginia, U. of Maryland, U. of Colorado, and more.
 The M.A. program has also sent students to further graduate work at law schools, journalism schools, and creative writing programs.

-The program has also contributed to the professional development of secondary educators, public historians, or culture workers from a variety of backgrounds.
+The program often contributes to the professional development of secondary educators, public historians, or culture workers from a variety of backgrounds.
 Alumni have gone on to find work in a publishing, digital media, public policy, and museums.

 The program also offers opportunities to think about New York City as frame for American Studies.
 We regularly hold events in partnership with local cultural institutions to augment student research.
 For more information about the program, please explore the tabs to the right, and feel free to contact the program director, Dr. Matt Sandler.